bfoley-teamug/react-playground/README.md

 Welcome to my React Playground.
-Here I am messing around in React, working with:
+Here I am messing around in React, and nailing down the base syntax of React; working with:

 - components
 - props & state